 Closing Date Tuesday, 31st March 2020

-The person appointed will work as part of a dynamic interdisciplinary team focussed on developing cutting edge polymer technologies as part of the CfAM in close collaboration with the School of Physics The CfAM is a large interdisciplinary group active in the area of Additive Manufacturing and 3D Printing.
+The person appointed will work as part of a dynamic interdisciplinary team focussed on developing cutting edge polymer technologies as part of the CfAM.
+The CfAM is a large interdisciplinary group active in the area of Additive Manufacturing and 3D Printing.
 Comprising of around 100 academics, post-doctoral researchers and PhD students, it is one of the largest research centres for additive manufacturing and 3D printing worldwide.
 The Centre engages with a broad range of academics from across the UK and a significant number of industrial partners to deliver on an industrially prioritised research agenda – this particular project is part of a large, collaborative EPSRC Programme Grant looking at Next Generation Additive Manufacturing (EP/P031684/1).

 Applicants should have, or expect to obtain a first-class or 2:1 degree in Chemistry, Engineering, Physics or a science related discipline.
 A-level (or equivalent) in Chemistry would be beneficial

 Please send your covering letter, CV and academic transcripts to email@example.com referring to the project title.
 Please note applications without academic transcripts will not be considered.

 The studentship advert will stay open until filled.Continue reading

 |Title||3 year PhD Studentship in Enabling Next Generation Additive Manufacturing (ENG1330)|

 |Published||December 23, 2019|